Cascade Culinary Institute

 Prerequisites: CUL 140 or BAK 140.

 Prepare flavorful food and study its impact upon the body.
 Learn about current dietary guidelines, along with the function of nutrients within the body.
-Execute modern, healthy cooking techniques in the lab portion of this course exposing students to meeting nutritional needs and requests of health conscious diners.
-Learn about healthful menu and recipe design and reengineer classical recipes, producing healthful and flavorful alternatives.
+Execute modern, healthy cooking techniques in the lab portion of this course to understand the nutritional needs and requests of health conscious diners.
+Learn about healthful menu and recipe design and reengineer classic recipes to produce healthful and flavorful alternatives.

 View Course Outline